AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 <img src="../resources/user_app_registration.png" alt="User App Registration" width="1000"/>

 5. Give your App a name; this is what users will see when they are asked to authorize your app.
+We will use "Advanced Globus Workshop Example Project".
+Enter your Globus account email address as the contact email.

 6. Click “Register App”.
 This will create your app and take you to a page describing it.

 <img src="../resources/user_app_details.png" alt="User App Details" width="1000"/>

 7. Copy the “Client UUID” from the page.
-    - This ID can be thought of as your App’s “username”.
+    - This ID is your App’s identifier.
 It is non-secure information and as such, feel free to hardcode it into scripts.
+You will need it for the examples below.

+__Congratulations!
+You have just created a Globus User App you can use to access the API!__

 #### Running a User App in a Jupyter Notebook
 The Jupyter notebooks for the workshop should be pre-loaded on your VM.
 If you are going through these exercises in a different environment, then you may want to download the notebooks from [here](https://github.com/AARNet/Globus-Community/tree/main/globus-community-australasia/workshops/jupyter_notebooks).

 We will run the Jupyter notebook examples on the VM using port-forwarding from a browser on your laptop.